frostOWNER3/SquidProxy/README.md

 setreadonly(mt, true)
 ```

-hwid also retarded but needs dump so good most use this
+hwid is prob the best  but needs dump <--- (Most are paid) Free dumper on roblox but cant dump most moonsec. so good most use this

 ```lua
 local hwid = "SPOOFED-HWID"